pack229/pack229.github.io/_posts/2025-08-23-september-pack-meeting.md

 ---
 layout: post
 title:  September Pack Meeting
 description: Join us for our first meeting of the scouting year.
-We will show the scouts how to perform a uniform inspection and then building Raingutter Regatta boats.
+We will show the scouts how to perform a uniform inspection and then start to build the Raingutter Regatta boats.
 date:   2025-08-23
 featured_image: packmeeting.jpg
 tags: [Meetings, Upcoming]